 What is National Debt?

-Classification of National Debt
+Classifications of National Debt

 National debt can be classified in various ways, such as listed below: